-Does leaving the EU make it easier or harder to achieve any of this?
 Given the massive scale of the task in hand, it will be all too easy for the interests and potential of co-ops to be overlooked and marginalised by government.
-If our vision for 2030 is going to happen co-ops need to work together now to minimise the risks and maximise the opportunities in Brexit.
+If our positive vision for the UK outside the EU is going to happen co-ops need to work together now to minimise the risks and maximise the opportunities in Brexit.

 At a policy level Co-operatives UK is starting out with three overarching ‘Brexit principles’: